nhachicha/SnappyDB/README.md

-Copy the jars and the native files under your libs directory. your good to go!
+Copy the jars and the native files under your libs directory. you're good to go!

 _SnappyDB is an Adroid Library project, you can also import it as a library dependency_